pipe-cd/pipecd/docs/content/en/docs/contribution-guidelines/control-plane-development.md

 make push
 ```

+**NOTE: Since it uses the commit hash as an image tag, you need to make a new commit whenever you change the source code.**

 This command compiles the local source code to build the docker images for `pipecd`, `piped` and then pushes them to the local container registery which was enabled by `make kind-up`.

 ### Rendering the local manifests

-Because the `manifests` directory at [pipe-cd/pipe](https://github.com/pipe-cd/pipe) are just containing the manifest templates, they can not be used to install directly.
+Because the `manifests` directory at [pipe-cd/pipe](https://github.com/pipe-cd/pipe) are just containing the manifest templates, they cannot be used to install directly.
 The following command helps rendering those templates locally.
 The installable manifests will be stored at `.rendered-manifests` directory.

 ``` console
 make render-manifests